PranavSriram18/genai_foundations/docs/series/moe.md

 ### 2.2 Scope & Roadmap
 Kimi K2 and DeepSeek V3 introduce a number of innovations across data, pretraining, and post-training.
 We'll primarily focus on pretraining aspects directly connected to MoEs and sparsity.
-In particular, we'll discuss:
+In particular, we'll:

-* Challenges with training large sparse models, and frames for reasoning about them (Sections 3 and 4)
+* Frame the core challenges with training large sparse models, and develop mental models for reasoning about them (Sections 3 and 4)
-* Core elements of Kimi K2 and DeepSeek V3's sparsity architectures (Section 5)
+* Examine the core elements of Kimi K2 and DeepSeek V3's sparsity architectures (Section 5)
-* Several innovations in K2 and DV3 that address specific sparsity challenges (Sections 6-8)
+* Break down several innovations in K2 and DV3 that address specific sparsity challenges (Sections 6-8)
-* Some personal reflections (Section 9)
+* Close with some personal reflections (Section 9)

-This article will mostly focus on systems innovations and systems-modeling codesign.
-We'll cover a very interesting pure modeling piece (auxiliary-free load balancing in DeepSeek V3) in Part 2.
+We'll also pick back up on some threads in Part 2.

 ### 2.3 Notation
 We consider MoE layers with input dimension <span class="term">$D$</span>,